- ←

 Qdoba 3-Cheese Queso

-Read moreThere are many acceptable ways to formulate good queso, but to make this specific queso the Qdoba way, the ingredients must be correct – and most copycat recipes seem to get it wrong.
-A few recipes get one of the peppers and two of the cheeses right, but pretty much every recipe out there is a bit of a mess that I will now save you from.
+Read moreThere are many acceptable ways to formulate good queso, but to make this specific queso the Qdoba way, you must start with the correct ingredients—and most copycat recipes seem to miss the mark.
+A few recipes get one of the peppers and two of the cheeses right, but nearly every recipe out there is a big mess that I will now save you from.

-Quesos can be made with a variety of cheeses that include queso fresco, asadero, and Muenster, but this particular queso includes a cheese you probably didn’t expect: Swiss.
-That cheese is slow to melt, so we’ll shred it first, along with the Jack.
+Quesos can be made with various cheeses, including queso fresco, asadero, and Muenster, but this particular queso includes a cheese you probably didn’t expect: Swiss.
+That cheese is slow to melt, so we’ll shred it, along with the Jack.
 And you won't need to gum up the queso with flour or cornstarch by making a roux because the white American cheese in the mix contains either sodium citrate or sodium phosphate—additives that help the cheese melt smoothly and stay that way.

-Authors of recipes that call for tomatoes in this dish haven’t looked closely.
-Those are red bell peppers and they are roasted, peeled, and seeded along with the poblano and jalapeños before they are diced and added to the cheese sauce.
-The sauce cooks on low heat, never bubbling, so that it stays smooth and creamy.
+The authors of recipes that include tomatoes in this dish haven’t looked closely.
+Those are actually red bell peppers, which are roasted, peeled, and seeded along with the poblano and jalapeños before being diced and added to the cheese sauce.
+The sauce cooks on low heat, without bubbling, ensuring it remains smooth and creamy.

-When done, your queso might seem thin in the pan, but it will thicken as it cools to a perfect consistency for dipping tortilla chips, or as a topping for tacos and burrito bowls.
+When it’s done, your queso may appear thin in the pan, but it will thicken as it cools to a perfect consistency for dipping tortilla chips or as a topping for tacos and burrito bowls.

-My Qdoba 3-cheese queso copycat recipe was our #2 most popular in 2021.
+My Qdoba 3-Cheese Queso copycat recipe was our #2 most popular in 2021.
 Check out the other four most unlocked recipes for the year: Panda Express Chow Mein (#1), Panda Express Fried Rice (#3), Outback Baked Potato Soup (#4), Chipotle Carne Asada (#5).

 Check out this list of our most popular recipes of all-time.